iamdevonbutler/mongorules/README.md

 }
 ```

+## Public API
+### initDatabase
+### addDatabase
+### addErrorHandler
+### use
+### addModels
+### \_addModel

 #todos
+- run maxLength minLength validation after required, notNull validation becasue we dont want to be counting null values in array if notnull is true.
+- addModel should be public
 - what to do if inserting/updating and the value is empty? right now we are running the query. probably shouldn't but what to return.
 - Custom properties
 - multiple databases
+- performance test
+  - vs native vs mongoose
+  - w/o transforming and validating at the same time w/ 50% validation failures.